saipriyadama/llm-jobreach-api/README.md

-# 🚀 LLM JobReach API — Production AI System
+# 🚀 LLM JobReach API — Production-Style AI System

 Deployed a fine-tuned **LLaMA 3.1 8B model** as a real-time API to generate personalized LinkedIn outreach messages from resume and job description inputs.